Commercial Rates

-Standard labour rates include: Mixer, Boom, 2x Radio Mics and sound cabled to camera
+Standard labour rates include: Mixer/Recorder, Boom, 2x Radio Mics, and 1x Timecode Unit

 Camera Link $150